louisponet/blog/content/posts/icc_1_seqlock/index.md

 We reflect this in the timing code's setup:
 - a `Producer` writes an `rdtscp` timestamp into the `Seqlock` every 2 microseconds
 - a `Consumer` busy spins reading this timestamp, and if it changes publishes a timing and latency measurement using it as the starting point
-- 0 or more "contender" `Consumers` do the same to see how increasing consumer count impacts the main `Producer` and `Consumer`
+- 0 or more "contender" `Consumers` do the same to see how increasing `Consumer` contention impacts the main `Producer` and `Consumer`

 ```rust
 #[derive(Clone, Copy)]